d3/d3-interpolate/README.md

 i(1.0); // {colors: ["#ffffff", "#000000"]}
 ```

-Note that the generic interpolate method detects not only nested objects and arrays, but also color strings and numbers embedded in strings!
+Note that the generic value interpolator detects not only nested objects and arrays, but also color strings and numbers embedded in strings!

 ## Installing